Hereditary peer: Baronies by writ

 By modern English law, if a writ of summons was issued to a person who was not a peer, that person took his seat in Parliament, and the parliament was a parliament in the modern sense (including representatives of the Commons), that single writ created a barony, a perpetual peerage inheritable by male-preference primogeniture.
 This was not medieval practice, and it is doubtful whether any writ was ever issued with the intent of creating such a peerage.

-The last instance of a man being summoned by writ without already holding a peerage was under the early Tudors; the first clear decision that a single writ (as opposed to a long succession of writs) created a peerage was in Lord Abergavenny's case of 1610.
-The House of Lords Act 1999 also renders it doubtful that such a writ would now create a peer if one were now issued; however, this doctrine is applied retrospectively: if it can be shown that a writ was issued, that the recipient sat and that the council in question was a parliament, the Committee of Privileges of the House of Lords determines who is now entitled to the peerage as though modern law had always applied.
+The last instance of a man being summoned by writ without already holding a peerage was under the early Tudors.
+The first clear decision that a single writ, as opposed to a long succession of writs, created a peerage was in Lord Abergavenny's case of 1610.
+The House of Lords Act 1999 also renders it doubtful that such a writ would now create a peer if one were now issued.
+This doctrine is applied retrospectively: if it can be shown that a writ was issued, that the recipient sat and that the council in question was a parliament, the Committee of Privileges of the House of Lords determines who is now entitled to the peerage as though modern law had always applied.

 Several such long-lost baronies were claimed in the 19th and 20th centuries, though the committee was not consistent on what constituted proof of a writ, what constituted proof of sitting, and which 13th-century assemblages were actually parliaments.
-Even a writ issued in error is held to create a peerage unless the writ was cancelled before the recipient took his seat; the cancellation was performed by the now obsolete writ of supersedeas.
+Even a writ issued in error is held to create a peerage, unless the writ was cancelled before the recipient took his seat.
+The cancellation was performed by the now obsolete writ of supersedeas.